Wrench’s on-demand vehicle repair and maintenance service picks up $20 million – TechCrunch

-Wrench, the Seattle-based on demand vehicle maintenance and repair service for consumers and fleets, has raised $20 million in its latest round of financing.
+Wrench, the Seattle-based on-demand vehicle maintenance and repair service for consumers and fleets, has raised $20 million in its latest round of financing.

-The company’s round was led by Vulcan Capital with additional participation from Madrona Venture Group, Tenaya Capital and Marubeni Corp.
+The company’s round was led by Vulcan Capital, with additional participation from Madrona Venture Group, Tenaya Capital and Marubeni Corp.

-Wrench is one of a growing number of companies that are using technology to adapt what had previously been infrastructure-heavy services closer to a more consumer-friendly, convenient business model.
-Other companies operating in a similar vein (and in automotive) include the refueling and car wash on-demand startups like Filld, Yoshi, and Booster Fuels for gassing up and Spiffy, Wype, Washos and Washé for washing.
+Wrench is one of a growing number of companies using technology to adapt what had previously been infrastructure-heavy services closer to a more consumer-friendly, convenient business model.
+Other companies operating in a similar vein (and in automotive) include refueling and car wash on-demand startups, like Filld, Yoshi and Booster Fuels for gassing up and Spiffy, Wype Washos and Washé for washing.

-Equipped with diagnostic software that can assess problems with vehicles based on their owners descriptions and service trucks that can handle most maintenance and repair work, Wrench meets fleet operators and consumers at their vehicle’s to provide servicing and repairs.
+Equipped with diagnostic software that can assess problems with vehicles based on their owners descriptions, and service trucks that can handle most maintenance and repair work, Wrench meets fleet operators and consumers at their vehicles to provide servicing and repairs.

-It’s a model that’s attracted some competitors with big backing.
+It’s a model that has attracted some competitors with big backing.
 RepairSmith, which operates a similar service out of Los Angeles and San Francisco, is backed by Daimler to provide much the same on-demand repair services.

 Given the competition coming into the market, it’s no wonder that Wrench is raising additional capital to expand its footprint into new markets.
 The company also said it intends to use the financing to make some key hires.